Sdoody/SeanDoodyOfficial/README.md

-# SeanDoodyOfficial- This is a Program I wrote for my OOP Class that lets you shop, pick movies from an imported file.
-It puts them into a list and you can check out.
-This was the final project for the class.
+# SeanDoodyOfficial- This is a collection of my projects i have completed for school.
+I've used C# to complete the "FinalProject_Doody".
+I used python to do the Shopping cart Project.